zdanek/maverick/docs/modules/network.md

 ### Predictable Naming
 'Predictable Naming' is a feature of newer Linux kernels that enumerates network devices into names that are 'predictable' based on the type of hardware and bus/address location.
 These names can be useful in certain circumstances, but for embedded systems where the most common network interfaces are USB wireless interfaces, these names are useless and awkward.
 So this feature is disabled by default, and traditional simple naming like 'eth0' and 'wlan0' is used instead.
 To restore predictable naming, set localconf parameter:
 `"maverick_network::predictable": true`

+### ZeroTier
+ZeroTier is a really interesting networking system that is very useful to connect devices to the internet and makes them contactable where they don't have a public IP, such as a lot of 4G/mobile/cell modems in widespread use in UAVs.
+ZeroTier is a commercial company that runs a proprietary network, however the protocol and source code is open.
+It can add considerable latency to the connection and CPU usage on the source, but does make a system reachable where it is not normally reachable.
+Maverick installs ZeroTier software by default but does not start it.
+To start the client and enable at boot, set localconf parameter:
+`"maverick_network::zerotier::active": true`
+By default, Zerotier is set to join the public 'Earth' network.
+To join a different network, set localconf parameter:
+`"maverick_network::zerotier::network_id": "ztnetworkhash"`